layershifter/babel-plugin-transform-react-handled-props/README.md

 ## Story

-This plugin was originally created for [Semantic React](https://github.com/Semantic-Org/Semantic-UI-React) package.
+This plugin was originally created for [Semantic UI React](https://github.com/Semantic-Org/Semantic-UI-React) package.
 It implements useful pattern with handled props by component, using it you can let down unhandled props to child component.

 ## Motivation